Slobodan Kovač: As a coach

 In 2014, he was appointed new head coach of the Iranian national volleyball team until the Olympic Games Rio 2016.
+That same year he led Iranian team to its first gold medal at Asian games.
+In 2017, he took charge of the Slovenian national volleyball team.

 From 2010 to 2014, Kovač was head coach of the Italian team, Sir Safety Perugia.
 In 2016, he became new head coach of Halkbank Ankara.
-In 2017, he took charge of the Slovenian national volleyball team.